rcook/beginning-practical-haskell/part02.md

 5.0
 ```

-We're apply a function `squareSumWith3` to value `4` and then feeding its value into the input of the function `sqrt`.
+We're applying a function `squareSumWith3` to value `4` and then feeding its value into the input of the function `sqrt`.
 This kind of chaining or _composition_ of functions is so common that it gets the second most unassuming operator in the language after whitespace, e.g. `.`.
 We can rewrite this last line as follows:

 ```ghci
 λ> (sqrt . squareSumWith3) 4